betterscientificsoftware/bssw.io/Articles/Blog/EditorialThanks-2023.md

 I am still inclined to write procedural rather than object-oriented python.
 I debug with print statements a lot more often than I'd like to admit.

-In addition, LLNL has continued to invest in developing my software engineering skills through on-the-job training and formal course offerings in various [scientific computing technologies](https://bssw.io/items/fundamental-resources-for-scientific-computing).
+In spite of that, LLNL has continued to invest in developing my software engineering skills through on-the-job training and formal course offerings in various [scientific computing technologies](https://bssw.io/items/fundamental-resources-for-scientific-computing).
 I am grateful LLNL supported me in keeping myself and my family safe through the pandemic by fully embracing remote work and requiring masks and vaccinations while on site.

 More than anything else, I have had the great fortune of working around and with many, highly skilled and talented software professionals who have generously shared their tricks, tips and software engineering know-how with me either directly in conversation or by osmosis through trusting me to work on code they develop and maintain.